-Book Review: Dr. Tony Attwood is a British psychologist and the world’s foremost expert on Asperger Syndrome.
-Asperger Syndrome was first described in 1944, and became an “official” recognized disorder included in Diagnostic and Statistical Manual of Mental Disorders only in 1994.
+Book Review: Dr. Tony Attwood is a British psychologist and the world’s foremost expert on Asperger Syndrome (a high functioning form of autism).
+Asperger Syndrome was first described in 1944 and became an “official” recognized disorder included in Diagnostic and Statistical Manual of Mental Disorders only in 1994.
 His other book, Asperger Syndrome: A Complete Guide for Parents and Professionals (1998) has become a classic in this relatively new field.
 Dr. Attwood spends his time writing papers about Asperger Syndrome, and running workshops and courses for parents and professionals.
 His website (http://www.tonyattwood.com.au) is full of helpful advice and links for buying materials for those with Asperger Syndrome.

 Because of Dr. Attwood’s experience and qualifications, he does not write in a theoretical way.
 His knowledge comes from working directly with “Aspies” for over 25 years, and this shows in his work.
 For example, he quotes an expert who says Aspies have no sense of humor.
 He writes that he knows this is not true because many of his Aspie friends and clients appreciate all kinds of comedy, and one became a stand-up comedian.